thephpleague/url/4.0/uri/extension.md

 }
 ~~~

-Now let's do the same for the main `Mailto` class.
-This time we will built by extending the <code>League\Uri\Schemes\Generic\AbstractUri</code> object by adding `mailto` specific validation rules to the class.
+Now that we have a `MailtoPath` class we can create the main `Mailto` class.

+This time we will built the URI object by extending the <code>League\Uri\Schemes\Generic\AbstractUri</code> object by adding `mailto` specific validation rules to the class.

 ~~~php
 namespace Example;